 Step 2: Create a MIDI track

-- Open a new Ableton set and load a Drum Rack instrument of your choice on a MIDI track
+- Open a new Ableton set and load a Drum Rack instrument of your choice onto a MIDI track

 - Record-arm the MIDI track